workfloworchestrator/example-orchestrator/README.md

 ## Summary

-More and more NREN’s start automating and orchestrating their operational network procedures and flows of information, making use of the open-source Workflow Orchestrator.
+More and more NRENs start automating and orchestrating their operational network procedures and flows of information, making use of the open-source Workflow Orchestrator.
 When a NREN creates an orchestrator based on the WFO framework, custom integration code needs to be written that is business specific.
-To accommodate NREN’s to help each other while writing this code, and to facilitate collaboration for the further development of the framework and to achieve a set of standardized products and workflows, a set of best common practices
+To accommodate NRENs helping each other while writing this code, and to facilitate collaboration for the further development of the framework and to achieve a set of standardized products and workflows, a set of best common practices